John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

      xeyes &
      xclock &

-     # If that works start R and run the code to obtain the pie chart seen in the picture below:
+     # If that works start R and run the following code to obtain the pie chart seen in the picture below:
      R
      require(grDevices)
      pie(rep(1, 24), col = rainbow(24), radius = 0.9)